arcanis/embin/README.md

 ## Usage

-Once the dependency is added, just use `yarn embin-linux emcc` to run the Emscripten compiler.
+Once the dependency is added, just use `yarn embin emcc` to run the Emscripten compiler.